gaseri/website/docs/en/blog/2023-06-10-should-i-do-a-phd.md

 # Should I do a Ph.D.?

 Tough question, and the one that has been asked and [answered](https://www.princetonreview.com/grad-school-advice/why-you-shouldnt-pursue-phd) [over](https://www.theguardian.com/commentisfree/2018/aug/15/should-do-phd-you-asked-autocomplete-questions) [and](https://www.elsevier.com/connect/9-things-you-should-consider-before-embarking-on-a-phd) [over](https://awis.org/to-phd-or-not-phd/).
-The simplest answer is, of course, it depends.
-In the following, I will give a personal perspective on my Ph.D. endeavor.
-As I [started blogging](2015-05-01-browser-wars.md) at [the end](2015-06-18-the-follow-up.md#phd-done) of my Ph.D. journey, the topic of how I selected the field and ultimately decided to go for it never really came up.
+The simplest answer is, of course, it depends on many factors.

+As I [started blogging](2015-05-01-browser-wars.md) at [the end](2015-06-18-the-follow-up.md#phd-done) of my journey as a doctoral student, the topic of how I selected the field and ultimately decided to enroll in the postgraduate studies never really came up.
+In the following paragraphs, I will give a personal perspective on my Ph.D. endeavor.
+Just like other perspectives from doctors of *not that kind*, it is specific to the person in the situation, but parts of it might apply more broadly.

 ## Intrinsic motivation